syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/datepicker/how-to/prevent-the-popup-close.md

 # Prevent the popup close

 To prevent the DatePicker popup from closing, use the preventDefault method from the `PreventableEventArgs`.

-The following example demonstrates how to prevent the popup from closing.

 {% if page.publishingplatform == "aspnet-core" %}